Flutter App Development Services

 Frequently asked questions

-Flutter is the better choice when pixel-perfect UI consistency across iOS and Android is a priority -- Flutter renders its own UI using Skia, so the app looks identical on both platforms regardless of OS version.
+Flutter is the better choice when pixel-perfect UI consistency across iOS and Android is a priority, Flutter draws its own UI through its own graphics engine rather than the platform's widgets, so the app looks identical on both platforms regardless of OS version.
 It also outperforms React Native in complex animation, custom graphics, and scenarios with frequent UI redraws, because Dart compiles to native ARM code rather than running through a JavaScript bridge.
 Flutter is also the stronger choice when you anticipate needing web or desktop support later, since Flutter's single codebase can target those platforms without the same codebase rewrite that React Native web requires.
 React Native has the advantage for teams with existing JavaScript expertise and for apps that need to use the latest native platform UI components immediately.

 Work with us